Program Overview & Curriculum

 The MS in Physician Assistant is full-time, 28-month, 95-credit program that begins each fall.
 One class is admitted per year.

 The program is cohort-based, meaning that students have a predetermined course schedule each semester and move along in the program with the same group of peers.
 They also take classes in one location throughout the day: the Monmouth University Graduate Center in Monmouth Park Corporate Center.
 As a result, students are able to support each other and work and study in a community-like atmosphere.

 Our vision is to become a premier PA program offering our students extensive, high quality educational experiences that will allow them to become empathic practitioners and leaders in their community (April 2012).

 The mission of Monmouth University’s physician assistant program is to educate physician assistants to provide compassionate, patient-centered, quality healthcare in a variety of settings.
 Program graduates will possess clinical skills to serve a diverse patient population and have the ability to advance the profession through leadership and research (August 2012).

-To learn more about our program goals and how we have achieved our program goals, visit our Program Outcomes page.
+To learn more about our program goals and how we have achieved those goals, visit our Program Outcomes page.

 The program consists of two phases: the didactic phase and the clinical phase.
 The didactic phase is 42 weeks consisting of classroom and clinical skills laboratory instruction, with hospital and clinic experiences.
 The clinical phase includes four semesters (64 weeks) of supervised clinical practice experiences (SCPEs; clinical clerkships/rotations), where students are assigned to preceptors at various inpatient and outpatient facilities, and clinically related didactic activities.
 The average PA program consists of 48 weeks of clinical experience; having an extra 12 weeks gives Monmouth students more time to learn and prepare.